 There are many great reasons for buying an outdoor wood burning fire pit for your home, garden and camping trips.
-A wood fire pit table is useful to have in terms of having fun and warmth in your garden or when on camping trips.
+A wood fire pit table is useful to have in terms of having fun and warmth in your outdoor living space or when on camping trips.
 They provide light, warmth and allow you to cook as well.
-And the best part is, wood burning fire pits can be used for a number of purposes, from acting as a patio heater, outside cooker, barbecue, or campfire/bonfire
+And the best part is, wood burning fire pits can be used for a number of purposes, from acting as a patio heater, outside cooker, barbecue, roasting marshmallows on campfire/bonfire to becoming the centerpiece of your outdoor space.

 There are different features to consider that make each wood burning fire pit useful in their own way.
 They come in various shapes and forms such as a wood burning fire pit table and portable versions.
 These can be made of different materials including steel, stainless steel and wrought iron.
 Some of the stainless steel models are left unpainted.
 However the steel and wrought iron wood burning fire pit tables and cauldrons are painted to look better and to prevent rust.
 Some of the products have intricate designs as well, these will be described in each description.